stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

 > Start from examples in the PicoZero docs and modify pins to match your wiring.

 ## Check your understanding
-1. Why do we use a **resistor** with an LED?
-What happens if you omit it?
 2. What’s the difference between **GPIO input** and **output**?
 3. How are breadboard rows/rails connected internally?

-## Try it: Mini‑exercise (Reaction Game)
-- LED turns off after a random delay (0.5–3 s).
-- When it lights up, press the button **as fast as you can**.
-- Print the reaction time in milliseconds.
-> Stretch: Keep best‑of‑3 score; add a penalty if the button is pressed too early.

 ## Troubleshooting
 - **LED doesn’t light** → Check LED orientation, resistor, and pin number.
 Try `led.blink()` to test.